 Which countries are doing Eurovision 2021?

 Countries are not able to reuse their 2020 songs.
-The usual 1 September rule means that songs for 2021 aren’t able to be revealed until after this spring deadline at the earliest.
+The usual 1 September rule means that songs for 2021 aren’t able to be revealed until after this autumn deadline at the earliest.

 🇦🇺 Australia: Montaigne

 Broadcaster SBS has internally selected Montaigne as Australia’s artist for 2021.
 Her song will be internally selected.
-This also means that national final Eurovision: Australia Decides has been paused for one year.
+This also means that the regular national final Eurovision: Australia Decides has been paused for one year.

 🇦🇹 Austria: Vincent Bueno